diwakarsandhu1/diwakarsandhu1/README.md

 ## 🌱 About Me

-I'm an eager Computer Science and Data Science Student at Worcester Polytechnic Institute.
+I'm an eager Computer Science, Data Science, and FinTech Student at Worcester Polytechnic Institute.
 I have a strong passion for problem-solving and using technology to solve real-world problems.

 - 🎓 I currently study at **Worcester Polytechnic Institute**
 - 🤖 I am intersted in **Software Development**, **Artificial Intelligence**, **Machine Learning**